𝐖𝐡𝐲 𝐝𝐨𝐞𝐬 𝐀𝐥𝐥𝐚𝐡 𝐬𝐚𝐲 𝐢𝐧 𝐐𝐮𝐫𝐚𝐧 (𝟔:𝟏𝟎𝟏) 𝐭𝐡𝐚𝐭 𝐡𝐞 𝐜𝐚𝐧’𝐭 𝐡𝐚𝐯𝐞 𝐚 𝐬𝐨𝐧 𝐰𝐢𝐭𝐡𝐨𝐮𝐭 𝐜𝐨𝐧𝐬𝐨𝐫𝐭 𝐚𝐥𝐭𝐡𝐨𝐮𝐠𝐡 𝐡𝐞 𝐢𝐬 𝐚𝐛𝐥𝐞 𝐨𝐟 𝐝𝐨𝐢𝐧𝐠 𝐞𝐯𝐞𝐫𝐲𝐭𝐡𝐢𝐧𝐠?

-In other parts of Quran, Allah questions the belief of polytheist of Makkah who believed that their gods were angels and daughters of Allah.
+In other parts of the Quran, Allah questions the belief of polytheists of Makkah who believed that their gods were angels and daughters of Allah.
 They are questioned that they like to have sons as strengths for their tribe and attribute daughters to God.
 The verse is as follows:

-These are all eloquent ways of Allah through which He makes people reflection upon the gaps in the fabrications of polytheist so that they may turn to monotheism.
+These are all eloquent ways of Allah through which He makes people reflect upon the gaps in the fabrications of polytheists so that they may turn to monotheism.

 Comparatively, by issuing a judgment on two living beings, people are mistaken if they compare a monkey to a man.
-They are of different nature.
+They are of different natures.

 To avoid making any assumptions, Allah Exalted He says to be different from anything that a sane person can imagine.

 Quran (112 :4) Nor is there to Him any equivalent.”